piskvorky/sqlitedict/README.rst

     from sqlitedict import SqliteDict

-    # the database is automatically closed when leaving the with section.
+    # The database is automatically closed when leaving the with section.
-    # uncommited objects are not saved on close.
+    # Uncommited objects are not saved on close.
 REMEMBER TO COMMIT!

     with SqliteDict("./db.sqlite") as db:
         print("There are {} items in the database".format(len(db)))